Our Sapa Vietnam Trekking and NW Mountain Tour

-The last stop of our NW mountain tour was Sapa, Vietnam.
-Sapa is an idyllic little mountain district which features hundreds of miles of trekking trails that are a popular feature on the Sapa Vietnam tours.
+The last leg of our NW mountain tour was this Sapa Vietnam trekking adventure.
+Sapa Vietnam is an idyllic little mountain district which features hundreds of miles of trekking trails that are a popular feature on the NW Mountain Tours.
 Sapa is also the name of the township which is the capital of the district.
-We were here to visit the township and then embark on a Sapa Vietnam trekking adventure.
+We were in Sapa on the last leg our NW Mountain tour to see the sights and embark on a Sapa Vietnam trekking adventure.

 Many Black Hmong can be found on the streets of Sapa.
 They come into town during the day to peddle to the tourists and return to the countryside in the evening.